Three suitcases. Two stuffed animals. A bag full of typically Canadian gifts. And we were off!

 It doesn’t seem that it would feature any particular mom, or even a figure symbolizing all mothers.
 A mother’s nature isn’t really to draw attention to herself.
 Instead, it would be a space of easy and engaging storytelling, helping people to see how each of us is part of a dynamic, unfolding narrative and helping us find our own meaning in the story’s many layers.
 It would be an inviting, nourishing space of play and learning, offering each of us an opportunity to craft our own narratives.
 A space where each person could experience their community’s story and ideals and experiment with ways they might contribute.
 A space where people could practice being together in diversity and also in healthy communion with each other and with the Earth.
 A festival of connection, creativity and contribution.
 And there would be food!
 In fact, it might even be fashioned as one big kitchen!

 As I re-read these musings, I’m thrilled to realize that it sounds a whole lot like the work I’m moving into, bringing together leaders from different sectors in the shared practice of stewarding self, organization, community and Earth.
 It also sounds like the work of my beloved Art of Hosting community in general.
 In particular, it reminds me of the Living Wholeness Institute in Greece, of Kufunda Village in Zimbabwe, and of the various pop-up “learning villages” in places like Slovenia, Finland and western Canada.
 All of these invite people to come together for a time to experiment with what it means to live a story of connection, creativity and contribution.
-In other words, to “form a more perfect union.”
+In other words, to “form a more perfect union,” as the US Constitution envisions.
 And then there are groups like Axiom News – in which there is careful consideration for the power of media and storytelling to bring us closer to the world we want, or to lead us away from it.
 These are beautiful momuments, all of them.
 And there are many more like them.
 It seems that the story of cultivation is steadily weaving its way into the global narrative.

 Re-reading these imaginings also helps give clarity to my role as a mother.
 And it makes me so very happy to be with my children on this epic adventure road trip – a mobile momument in itself!